adambard/learnxinyminutes-docs/powershell.html.markdown

 RemoteComputer\PS> Exit-PSSession

 <#
- Powershell is an incredible tool for Windows management and Automation Let's take the following scenario
+ Powershell is an incredible tool for Windows management and Automation.
+ Let's take the following scenario:
- You have 10 servers
+ You have 10 servers.
- You need to check whether a service is running on all of them You can RDP and log in, or PSSession to all of them, but why?
+ You need to check whether a service is running on all of them.
+ You can RDP and log in, or PSSession to all of them, but why?
  Check out the following
 #>